 No one could have predicted the pandemic currently sweeping the globe.
 As things stand currently, none of us know when we will be back to normal or what normal will even look like when we eventually come out the other side.
 People are coping in very different ways and that is perfectly understandable.

-But self-isolating, perhaps being furloughed from your place of work, separation from friends and family can cause us to rethink how we live our lives and what’s important.
-You might have had an idea in the back of your mind for a while now or a blog or other project and, now we all are assessing how we live our lives, you might be wondering if you’re ready to think about going freelance with it.
-Well, read on for some things to consider before you do.
+But self-isolating, perhaps being furloughed from your place of work, and separation from friends and family can cause us to rethink how we live our lives and what’s important.
+You might have had a creative itch for a while now or a blog or other project you were planning, and now that we all are assessing how to navigate the “new normal,” you might finally feel ready to consider the world of freelance.
+Here are a few things to consider before becoming a freelancer.

 With most freelance jobs, you will be responsible for managing your own time.
 It’s important to find an equilibrium between procrastinating, spending your days scrolling through Pinterest, and saying yes to every single job that lands at your door until you get overworked and end up burning out.
-If you’re the kind of person (and you’ll know if you are) who needs someone to set deadlines for you and a rigorous system of accountability to be productive, then are you going to manage to motivate yourself when you’re the only person you’re accountable for?
-Even if you do find yourself procrastinating, knowing that you’re working for yourself, doing what YOU want can be a huge motivating factor for many people.
+If you’re the kind of person (and you’ll know if you are) who needs someone to set deadlines for you and a rigorous system of accountability to be productive, then it’s important to consider whether you will be able to motivate yourself when you’re the only person you’re accountable for.
+Even if you do find yourself procrastinating, knowing that you’re working for yourself and doing what YOU want can be a huge motivating factor for many people.
 On the flip side, look after yourself.
-Don’t say yes to every job just because of the fear that it might be the only one.
+Don’t say “yes” to every job just because of the fear that it might be the only one.